 So painting techniques can be self taught, they can be taught.
 Skills can be practised and they can be guided by a teacher.
 Paintings can be enjoyed by the public, the act of painting can be enjoyed by the painter.
 Techniques and skills are valid, they make a difference.
 They will help most people to get onto canvas what they want to put onto canvas.
 However, so many feel frustration when their efforts result in something which was not what they saw in their mind’s eye.
 High expectations often come forth from believing in art as a ‘gift’, a ‘natural talent’ that does not require training.
 Naive art does not automatically come out of untrained hands, let alone highly skilled art.
 Techniques and skills will help and so I teach them for those who prefer not to teach themselves.
 It is great fun to see students apply their new skills and amaze at their improved results.
 Knowing a bit of ‘vocabulary’ will help in speaking a ‘foreign language’.
 I am no Michelangelo, I am no celebrated author in this visual language that we call painting, but I can teach what I know and help those who want it.
 The main thing I hope to teach though, is that technique is a tool.
 You can use this tool, this visual language, to get by and mutter something nice, or you can use it to express yourself eloquently, and some, a few, manage to use it to create magic.

-PS: The image above is a still taken from my brand new Portrait in Oils online course: see my Art School for more info.
+PS: The image above is a still taken from one of my online portrait painting workshops: see my Art School for more info.